kodecocodes/english-style-guide/README.md

 For bolding in lists, see **lists**.

-**book references**
+**book names**
-References to other books should be italicized:
+When you refer to books, italicize their names.

-_Example:_ If you’re new to iOS development, we recommend you start with _iOS Apprentice_.
+_Example:_ If you’re new to iOS development and want to learn more, start with _iOS Apprentice_.

 **Boolean**
 In honor of George Boole. :]